Modula-3: Implementations

 Since the only aspect of C data structures that is missing from Modula-3 is the union type, all extant Modula-3 implementations are able to provide good binary code compatibility with C language type declarations of arrays and structs.

 Books

-None of these books are still in print, although used copies are obtainable and some are digitized, partly or fully, and some chapters of one them have prior or posterior versions obtainable as research reports from the web.
+None of these books are still in print, although used copies are obtainable and some are partly or fully digitized, and some chapters of one have prior or posterior versions obtainable as research reports from the web.